billmengg/XinemaEditor/README.md

 1. **Browse Clips**: Use Media Library to search and filter video clips
 2. **Preview Videos**: Click clips to preview in real-time with professional performance
 3. **Navigate Files**: Use File Navigation to browse by character
-4. **Timeline Editing**: Drag clips to timeline for sequential arrangement with magnetic snapping
+4. **Timeline Editing**:
+   - Drag clips to timeline for sequential arrangement with magnetic snapping
+   - Trim clips by dragging trim handles on clip edges
+   - Adjust crop amounts to fine-tune clip boundaries
+   - Duplicate clips with Ctrl+Drag
+   - Move clips between tracks and positions
 5. **Professional Preview**: Real-time timeline preview with Adobe Premiere Pro-level performance
+6. **Project Management**:
+   - Save your work: File > Save Project (overwrites current file)
+   - Save a copy: File > Save Project As (new file)
+   - Load projects: File > Open Project
+7. **Edit History**: Use Ctrl+Z to undo and Ctrl+Y to redo any editing operation
-6. **Export Project**: Save timeline as video sequence (planned for V1)
+8. **Export Timeline**: Video sequence export (planned for V1)

 ### **Python MVP (Script Matching)**
 1. Load data (`script.txt`, `clips.csv`, and `unique_characters.csv`)